To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 Next image is a script input screen.
 ![Godot 201](https://github.com/To-Fujita/Images/blob/master/Godot-201.jpg "Godot 201")

 Please input next script for the "Spatial".
+It is to create 10 x 10 of Floor Blocks for the ground, one of Brick Block and one of Player.
 ~~~
 extends Spatial